 Medial Prefrontal Cortex

-This part of our brain is involved in making us behave as per social protocols.
-It helps make better decisions and allows us to differentiate the bad from the good.
+This part of the brain is involved in social behaviour and decision-making.
+It helps us differentiate appropriate from inappropriate responses in context.

 Lateral Temporal Cortex

-This part of the temporal lobe is associated with recalling things from one’s visual memory and associating it with a given scenario.
-When activated, this plays the role of object recognition.
+This region of the temporal lobe is associated with recalling things from visual memory and linking them to a given scenario — playing a role in object recognition and meaning-making.

 Hippocampal Formation

-When activated, this helps process information from short term memory to long term memory.
+When activated, this helps process information from short-term memory into long-term memory.

 Posterior Cingulate Cortex